smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 This next statement incorporates an INNER JOIN with a theta-join, which looks for inequality between two fields.

-A good example of using a theta-join is when someone wants to pair two differnt fruits of different quantities.
+A good example of using a theta-join is when someone wants to pair two different fruits of different quantities.

 ```sql
 SELECT  a.ID,